Measuring your room

 Measure length (1) x width (2)

 Measure the maximum length and width at the rooms' widest points.
-This is important so the correct number of repeats or length is calculated.
+This is important so the correct number of repeats or length can be calculated.

 Measure any indentations (3 and 4)

 Measure to the 'back' of the door frame (5)

 It is important to allow enough carpet to be fitted under the door threshold otherwise unsightly gaps would be created.

-When estimating for patterned carpet please order sufficient material to fulfil critical pattern match requirements.
-Visit our stockists page to speak to your local retailer for more information.
+When estimating for patterned carpet you need to remember to order sufficient material to fulfil critical pattern match requirements.
+Visit our stockists page to speak to your local retailer for more information on this.